Help us raise money for innovative classroom projects and other needs in the La Crosse public schools

 Where the money goes

 With proceeds from the Bowtie Classic, and other fundraising, LPEF has steadily increased the amount of money available each year for classroom grants awarded to teachers as a way to encourage innovation in the La Crosse public schools.
-This school year, the Foundation will provide more than $70,000 in classroom grants — up from about $42,000 awarded just four years earlier.
+This school year, the Foundation will provide about $80,000 in classroom grants — up from about $43,000 awarded just five years earlier.
 These grants, chosen through a competitive application process, support projects that would not be possible through the District’s taxpayer-supported budget.
 Some recent examples of LPEF grants include:

 LPEF is a leading partner with the District in raising money for other important priority projects, such as the implementation of the AVID college-readiness program at Central and Logan high schools.